 The CAHPS Analysis Program allows users to analyze the data for survey respondents with a high or low number of outpatient visits separately or combined.
-The criterion for establishing low and high users of outpatient services is based on Question 7 of the CAHPS Health Plan Survey - Adult Commercial Questionnaire or Question 4 of the CAHPS Clinician & Group Surveys - Adult 12-Month and Visit Questionnaires.
 High users are defined as respondents who indicated that they have had three or more visits for their own care to a doctor's office or clinic (not including emergency room visits).
 Low users indicated that they have had fewer than three visits to a doctor's office or clinic.

-The CAHPS Consortium recommends reporting data for global ratings (e.g., respondent's rating of their personal doctor or nurse, specialists, health care in the last 12 months, and/or health plan) according to outpatient utilization.
+Users can report data for global ratings (e.g., respondent's rating of their personal doctor or nurse, specialists, health care in the last 12 months, and/or health plan) according to high or low users.
 It is up to the project team to decide whether to analyze the survey data for low and high users separately or together.
 You can then choose from the corresponding Option Values listed below for the CAHPS Analysis Program.